James4Ever0/notes/Music to video generator GAN.md

 dance video generation self-supervised: https://github.com/xrenaa/Music-Dance-Video-Synthesis

-show me what and tell me how based on openai clip by snap research with pretrained models: https://github.com/snap-research/MMVID
+show me what and tell me how based on openai clip by snap research with pretrained models, able to generate arbitrary video based on text description: https://github.com/snap-research/MMVID